diana-hep/femtocode/README.md

 Femtocode is compiled in the following steps:

    1. Femtocode snippets in a workflow are parsed, analyzed, and type-checked.
-   2. Code is translated into a sequence of explode, flat, and combine statements.
+   2. Code is translated into a sequence of explode, flat, and implode statements.
    3. These statements are bound into a query object that is sent to the server as JSON.
    4. The query server builds dependency graphs among the statements to decide which to combine into loops.
    5. Loops are compiled into Python bytecode.